SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 [{"requestId": .. },{"requestId": .. },{"requestId": .. }]
 ```

+The maximum POST size is limited to 32k bytes.
+This is approximately 25 Submit Certificate requests in each API call and is capped at that limit.

 **Response** application/json body will provide success and error responses, depending on the status of certificates.

 Response 200, plus application/json containing response for the submitted certificates, by your provided "requestId"
-   * if EPAO created the certificate and status is 'Ready', certificate details will be returned and the certificate will have a status of 'Submitted',
+   * EPAO created the certificate and status is 'Ready', certificate details will be returned and the certificate will have a status of 'Submitted',
    * otherwise validation error(s) will be returned

 ```json